NingZhang-Git/NZ_website/index.md

 <br/>
 <br/>
 ## **Research**
 My research interest lies in the intersection of statistics and computation.
-Currently, I am focusing on better understanding computational tasks on graphs using tools such as the spectral method, high-dimensional statistics, optimization, etc. My research involves proposing data-driven algorithms together with mathematical proofs, and at the same time, I seek to understand the nature of the problems/algorithms through the lens of those proofs.
+Currently, I am focusing on better understanding computational tasks on graphs using tools such as statistics, spectral method, optimization, etc. My research involves proposing data-driven algorithms together with mathematical proofs, and at the same time, I seek to understand the nature of the problems/algorithms through the lens of those proofs.
 I am excited to see the transformation of ideas across different research fields.
 <br/>
 <br/>